csci5117s23/project-2-booktok/README.md

 ## Screenshots of Site (complete):
 Figure 1: Since there is no restaurant information on the Timeline, a user needs to add to it.
 This picture shows the Find Restaurants page.
-A user can either click on a suggestion that appears as they type or ignore the search bar suggestions and do a general search by pressint the enter key or the search button.
+A user can either click on a suggestion that appears as they type or ignore the search bar suggestions and do a general search by pressing the enter key or the search button.

 ![](/nextjs-starter/static/FindRestaurants.jpeg)